 For more information on CPT, review the CPT portion of the Employment Presentation, review the CPT application, or attend a CPT workshop available each semester through the Office of International Programs.

 Optional Practical Training (OPT): Temporary employment for practical training which is available at each degree level.
 The employment must be directly related to the student’s major area of study.
 OPT has very specific timing and deadlines and requires adjudication (approval) from a USCIS Service Center.
 For more information on OPT, review the OPT portion of the Employment Presentation, review the OPT application, or attend an OPT workshop available each semester through the Office of International Programs.
+Refer to the STEM OPT Extension Flier for more details.

 Severe Economic Hardship: Students facing financial difficulty which is unexpected and unforeseen, should meet with an International Student Advisor to see if they qualify to apply for Severe Economic Hardship through USCIS.
 This benefit is very limited by USCIS and not a guarantee that applying will result in approval.